"The bay is the bay." Joe Kapusta

 flavor.
 As Northfield poet Susan Canvanaugh has written, "When the drawbridge goes up, get out of your car

-THREE NEW POEMS, JUNE 2013: Therèse Halscheid, John Grey, Luke M. Armstrong.
+POEMS OF JUNE 2013: Therèse Halscheid, John Grey, Luke M. Armstrong.

 "We feel that we are encountering the human being behind the words."—Review of Anne Whitehouse's most recent collection,